Introduction

 In addition to the HACCP analysis, the following analyses were performed regarding deliberate contamination or sabotage:

-• VACCP with respect to vulnerabilities with respect to food fraud in the chain (product authenticity, substitution, adulteration).
+• VACCP with respect to vulnerabilities with respect to food fraud in the chain (, substitution, adulteration).

 Hazard and risk analysis methodology QAssurance